 Base front-wheel-drive four-cylinder cars address simple luxury-car needs, while the expensive, technologically complex supercharged V-6 and all-wheel drive deliver satisfying performance in upper A6 trims; meanwhile the introduction of a performance-oriented, turbo-V-8 S6 model for 2013, enthusiasts have something satisfying, yet somewhat sensible.

 We still haven't driven the base, front-wheel-drive version of the current A6, but with its continuously variable automatic transmission (CVT)--and past drives of Audis with this transmission--we expect this model to be far from thrilling or zesty.
 Expect to become familiar with some of the engine's coarser range, and for some level of delay when passing.
 Otherwise we've been happy with the 211-horsepower, 2.0-liter four in the A4, and it should deliver reasonably quick performance in quattro all-wheel-drive versions, which instead get a great eight-speed automatic with manual controls.
-The four isn't slow, either; expect 0 to 60 mph times at about 7.5 seconds, up to a top speed of 130 mph.
+The turbo-4 isn't slow.
+It's capable of a 7.5-second run to 60 mph, and a top speed of 130 mph.

-With this powertrain, the A6 is just a joy to drive; it jumps off the line and runs like it's on a luge, with extremely good tracking, no torque steer, and an amazingly flat powerband.
-The eight-speed automatic is a perfect fit, clipping off upshifts and downshifts with just an occasional part-throttle moment of confusion.
-And the transmission seems always fully prepared to make your choices with the steering-wheel paddle shifters just as seamless.
+With this powertrain, the A6 is just a joy to drive; it leaps off the line and runs like it's on a luge, with extremely good tracking, no torque steer, and an amazingly flat powerband.
+The 8-speed automatic fits perfectly with the engine, clipping off downshifts and upshifts with only an occasional hiccup under part-throttle.
+Steering-wheel-mounted shift paddles take direction on command, and you don't have to be in sport mode to use them.

-For 2013, the big news for the lineup is the introduction of a new S6 model.
-With a 420-horsepower, 4.0-liter twin-turbocharged V-8, a seven-speed automatic transmission, a sport suspension, upgraded brakes, and an available torque-vectoring sport differential, the S6 should offer a 0-60 mph time of about 4.5 seconds, as well as more satisfying handling, all without giving up much comfort.
+For 2013, a new S6 offers a 420-hp, 4.0-liter twin-turbo V-8, a 7-speed automatic, a sport-tuned suspension, bigger brakes, and an available torque-vectoring rear differential.
+This S6 should offer a 0-60 mph time of 4.5 seconds, as well as more satisfying handling.